marty-wang/NServe/README.md

-Using Node.js, this project simply serves out static files with the correct mimetype.

-**Note:** nserve should be used to facilitate local development.
+NServe is a nodejs-powered static file server that is created to facilitate local software development.
 It is not designed for production use.

+# Features

+* Easy and Fast.
+One command and serve away.
+* Allow user-defined transfer rate to mimck the real situations.
+* More to come...

 # Installation
         npm install nserve -g